mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 __7. James Murphy - [On Failure][murphy]__

-This is a video interview of James Murphy talking about his failure as a fledgling artist.
+This is a video interview of James Murphy of LCD Soundsystem fame talking about his failure as a fledgling artist.
 He talks about his fear and depression.
 He talks taking steps to engage culture.
 Incredible.
 [murphy]: http://www.youtube.com/watch?v=yYCz06bS380

 __8. Joel Lowell - ["George Saunders Has Written the Best Book You’ll Read This Year."][nyt]__